DavZim/Independent-Event-Identifier-IEI-/README.md

   count_new <- numeric(0)
 }
 ```
 The `if`-clause iterates over the remaining date-values if there is another `x_new` in a recursive call (recursive because in the `if`-clause the function itself is called again on the remaining values.
 That means that the programm starts a new environment and sets `x`  to `x_new` and iterates lines 1 thru 12).
 The `else`-clause is triggered in the last round and aborts the recursive loop.
-Note that `numeric(0)` is basically an empty element, thus concenating the empty element with another vector only returns the other vector.
+Note that `numeric(0)` is basically an empty element, thus concatenating the empty element with another vector only returns the other vector.

-### Line 12: Concenate the old and new values
+### Line 12: Concatenate the old and new values

 ```r
   c(count_stay, count_new)
 }
 ```
-As a last step we concenate the old stay values with the new count values (as returned by the function itself).
-Note that the function kind of collapses from the top environment (the innermost call to the function itself returning a vector of 1s and 0s for the last dates not independent of the former dates) to the bottom environment, concenating the returing values along with it.
+As a last step we concatenate the old stay values with the new count values (as returned by the function itself).
+Note that the function kind of collapses from the top environment (the innermost call to the function itself returning a vector of 1s and 0s for the last dates not independent of the former dates) to the bottom environment, concatenating the returning values along with it.

 ## Testing the Algorithm
 Coming back to our example of x = 2000-01-02, 2000-03-01, 2000-05-19 we expect a series of [1, 0, 1] as the difference between the first two dates is less than 60 days (returning a 1 for the first event, and a 0 for the second) and the third date is independent (i.e., more than 60 days apart).
 When we run the code we get